-Pathos is the concept of emotions attached to sorrow and requires eudaemonia.

 45. As humans, we function with the basis of logos and ethos, yet the element of pathos is included.

-46. Pathos is a state of mind connected to emotions, instinct, perception, suffering, equanimity and intuition.
+46. Pathos is a state of mind connected to emotions, instinct, intuition, perception, suffering, and equanimity.

 47. All of these main properties of pathos are meticulously described in the Oracle.